gethop-dev/hydrogen.duct-template/doc/adr/adr-001-breadcrumbs.md

 - a namespace with a UI component for displaying breadcrumbs registered in the appdb
 - re-frame subscription for getting breadcrumbs from the appdb
 - re-frame event handler for populating appdb with breadcrumbs data.
+- The main container will include breadcrumbs/main component.
+The component itself will decide whether or not the content should be displayed based on existence of breadcrumbs data in appdb.

 The missing piece - where to get the breadcrumbs data **from** - will have to be individually applied given the specific project domain.
 However I assume that using `re-frame-async-flow-fx` might be helpful: